I see calls for Asamoah Gyan’s return to the Black Stars as a joke – Emmanuel Armah ‘Senegal’

 He continued, “To be able to play football your performance must be good.
 You have to perform at the club level.
 That will create the chance for you to be called.
 They are just joking and gossiping.
 That's what I can say.”

-In his view, Emmanuel Armah Senegal insists that if Asamoah Gyan can be given a spot on the Black Stars squad for the 2022 FIFA World Cup, then he can equally be allowed to make a return from retirement to play for the national team.
+In his view, Emmanuel Armah Senegal insists that if Asamoah Gyan can be given a spot on the Black Stars squad, then he can equally be allowed to make a return from retirement to play for the national team.

-- Five players who will not make Black Stars squad for World Cup despite their incredible form

-- Confirmed: Portugal's Diogo Jota ruled out of World Cup with calf injury